Registration Information

 3. For Career Training, IC3, Small Business English, GED, and Citizenship programs, you will complete additional testing and advising sessions

-4. If there is space available in your class, you will be registered
+4. If there is space available in your class, and you provide proof of DC home address you will be registered

 What is required to complete registration?